Top German court rejects injunction against vaccine mandate | Health

 Germany's Constitutional Court has refused to temporarily block the implementation of a coronavirus vaccine mandate for care and health workers that is due to come into force in mid-March.

-The Karlsruhe-based court received dozens of complaints after Parliament approved the measure late last year.
+“A vaccinated person has a minimal risk of side effects,” Health Minister Karl Lauterbach, an epidemiologist, wrote on Twitter. “(The vaccination) protects elderly and sick people he cares for from death or serious illness.”
 Staff in nursing homes, hospitals and doctors' practices, physiotherapists and midwives have to prove by March 15 that they have been vaccinated against COVID-19.
-Those who fail to do so can be banned for working, to prevent vulnerable people from being infected by unvaccinated staff.
+Those who fail to do so can be banned from working, to prevent vulnerable people from being infected by unvaccinated staff.

+Lawmakers from the three governing parties on Friday also presented a first proposal for a universal vaccine mandate.
+The plan would require all adults in Germany to show upon request from Oct 1 that they have received three vaccinations or recovered from COVID-19.
+Medical exemptions would be possible; the law would need to be reviewed every three months and automatically expire at the end of 2023.

+Germany's main opposition party, the centre-right Union bloc, has backed away from compulsory vaccinations, which were supported by its former leader former Chancellor Angela Merkel.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)